dotnet/orleans/Orleans-Streams/index.md

 ## Stream Providers

-Streams can come in different shapes and forms.
+Streams can come via physical channels of various shapes and forms.
 Orleans provides a number of different stream implementations, via the concept of **Stream Providers**.
 In particular, there are unreliable TCP based streams (such as **Simple Message Stream**) and reliable **Persistent Streams** (such as **Azure Queue Stream**).
 Persistent Streams can work with different queuing technologies via the concept of **Queue Adapters**.
 In addition, Orleans allows to build **Rewindable Streams**, that allow to subsribe and consume events from the past.

 More details on Steam Providers, Queue Adapters and Rewindable Streams can be found at [Stream Providers](Stream-Providers).